Skip to main content

 Why are Paradise Valley quotes 15 to 22 percent above Scottsdale comparables?

-Three drivers.
-First, Town of Paradise Valley permit fees and plan review run 8 to 18 percent higher than Scottsdale on equivalent valuation.
-Second, the 1955 to 1985 housing stock surfaces hidden conditions (older copper, original galvanized water lines, mid-century framing irregularities) more often than a 2005 Scottsdale build.
-Third, finish expectations at the Paradise Valley price point skew higher; builder-grade fixtures do not survive resale.
+Higher municipal costs are a primary driver, with Town of Paradise Valley permit and plan review fees running 8 to 18 percent above Scottsdale on an equivalent valuation.
+The age of the housing stock also adds expense.
+Homes built from 1955 to 1985 more frequently surface hidden conditions, like older copper, original galvanized water lines, or mid-century framing irregularities, compared to a 2005 Scottsdale build.
+Finally, finish expectations at the Paradise Valley price point are greater, as builder-grade fixtures do not survive resale and require replacement.

 What materials read correctly in a Paradise Valley bath?